chainables/chainable/README.md

 #### Infinite tree of permutations of 3 letters

+In this example, an infinite tree is defined with a child extracting lambda that generates strings as permutations of letters from the specified alphabet (*a, b, c*) of increasingly greater length.
+Then, a "view" of the tree is defined limiting its depth to 4 layers (including the empty root) and transformed into a string listing of all the permutations:

   ```java
         char[] alphabet = { 'a', 'b', 'c' };        // Define alphabet to take letters from
         ChainableTree<String> permutations = ChainableTree